Cookies & personal data

 People Analytics(People Analytics)

-Using data and analytics to make people management decisions.
-Includes analyzing turnover, engagement, productivity, and hiring results.
-Transforms HR from 'intuition' to data-driven management.
+Using data and analytics for people management decisions.
+Includes analyzing turnover, engagement, productivity, and hiring outcomes.
+Transforms HR from 'gut feel' to data-driven management.

-"Data analysis showed: employees who don't receive recognition in their first 30 days are 2.3x more likely to leave."
+"Data showed: employees who didn't receive recognition in their first 30 days are 2.3x more likely to leave."

 P